What to Plant in a Victory Garden

 Decide What to Plant

 Traditional crops include leafy greens, beans, watermelon, and tomatoes, but grow what your family likes to eat.
 Don’t bother with turnips if no one in the family likes them.
 Interestingly, crops including kohlrabi, Swiss chard, and kale were not common in the United States before Victory Gardens, but Americans came to know these plants better because they were easy to grow.
-See top 10 vegetables for beginners.
+See the top 10 vegetables for beginners.

 Here is a sampling of crops to grow by season.
 In many regions, many of the “cool-season” crops (leafy lettuces, root veggies, peas) are planted in March, but the “warm-season” crops (zucchini, cucumbers, tomatoes, peppers) are planted when the soil is warmer in June.
-Then “cool-season” crops could be planted again in late summer for fall harvest.
+Then, “cool-season” crops could be planted again in late summer for fall harvest.

 Planting dates depend on your growing zones.
 See the Almanac Planting Calendar for the first planting dates by zip code.